Build A Property Investment Portfolio in Wollongong, The 2026 Guide

 We provide ongoing support as you scale, identifying opportunities to improve loan structures, access equity, and maintain optimal serviceability for continued growth.

 The biggest mistake is starting without a clear borrowing strategy.
 Many investors buy their first property without considering how it will affect their ability to buy the second and third.
-Different lenders assess rental income differently - some at 75%, others at 80% of market rent.
+Different lenders assess rental income differently, some at 75%, others at 80% of market rent.
 That 5% difference significantly impacts your borrowing capacity for subsequent purchases.

 Another common error is focusing solely on suburbs with the highest growth figures without considering affordability and rental demand.
-A suburb posting 15% growth means nothing if you can't afford the entry price or struggle to find tenants.
+A suburb posting strong growth means nothing if you can't afford the entry price or struggle to find tenants.
 Sustainable portfolio growth requires balancing all three factors.

 Your portfolio strategy should target suburbs offering different price points and risk profiles.
 Starting with established areas providing steady growth and rental demand, then expanding into emerging suburbs as your equity and borrowing capacity increase.
+For a deeper comparison of investment suburbs across the Illawarra, see our best suburbs for property investors in Wollongong guide.

-- Established performer suburbs: Corrimal ($1,234,750, +7.60% house growth, +13.85% unit growth), West Wollongong ($1,100,000, +5.77%), and Unanderra ($880,000, +7.65%) offer reliable growth with strong rental markets.
+- › Established performers: Corrimal ($1,234,750, +7.60% house growth, +13.85% unit growth), West Wollongong ($1,100,000, +5.77%), and Unanderra ($880,000, +7.65%) offer reliable growth with strong rental markets.

-- Affordable entry points: Koonawarra ($767,500, +7.72%), Warilla ($870,000, +6.10%), and Barrack Heights ($865,550, +6.20%) provide lower entry costs with solid growth potential.
+- › Affordable entry points: Koonawarra($767,500, +7.72%), Warilla($870,000, +6.10%), and Barrack Heights($865,550, +6.20%) provide lower entry costs with solid growth potential.

-- Premium growth areas: Balgownie ($1,337,500, +4.49%) and Fairy Meadow ($1,250,000, +4.17%) offer higher-value properties for investors with substantial equity.
+- › Premium growth areas: Balgownie($1,337,500, +4.49%) and Fairy Meadow($1,250,000, +4.17%) offer higher-value properties for investors with substantial equity.

-- Unit markets: Wollongong CBD units ($740,000, +5.34% with 589 sales) provide the deepest rental market, while Corrimal units ($805,500, +13.85%) offer stronger growth in a smaller market.
+- › Unit markets: Wollongong CBD units ($740,000, +5.34% with 589 sales) provide the deepest rental market, while Corrimal units ($805,500, +13.85%) offer stronger growth in a smaller market.

 Frequently Asked Questions

-Typically 20% deposit to avoid lenders mortgage insurance, though some lenders accept 10% with LMI.
+Typically 20% to avoid lenders mortgage insurance, though some lenders accept 10% with LMI.
 For a $900,000 investment property, that means $180,000 deposit (20%) or $90,000 plus approximately $19,500 LMI (10%).

 Yes, if you have sufficient equity and serviceability.
 Most lenders allow you to borrow against your home up to 80% of its value, using the additional funds as a deposit for investment properties.